During National HBOC Week and National Previvor Day, we recognize and celebrate those who have been affected by hereditary breast and ovarian cancer.

 We would like everyone – you, your family and friends – to celebrate this occasion and take at least one action.
 No matter how large or intimate, your personal celebration will create awareness about HBOC and FORCE.
 Every action makes a difference.
 Every action has the potential to save a life!
-Check out our celebration ideas.

 Here are some of the ways people have celebrated National HBOC Week and National Previvor Day.
 We'd love to hear and share how you celebrate this year.

 Send your stories and photos to Karen Kramer.